 The siblings chose to play with each other even when there was a selection of other kids around to choose from, and they played nicely with each other.

 These siblings obviously loved and liked each other.
-The director asked the mom what was her secret to curbing sibling rivalry.
+The director asked the mom what her secret was to curbing sibling rivalry.

 The first step to curbing sibling rivalry